-Sites: CDL-Atlanta, CDL-Paris, CDL-Toronto
+Sites: CDL-Atlanta, CDL-Montreal, CDL-Oxford, CDL-Paris, CDL-Toronto

-Streams: Blockchain, Climate, Space
+Streams: Blockchain/Web3, Climate, FinTech, Space

-With 30 years as an entrepreneur, 20 years of Angel investing, and four years in digital securities, Titus is an experienced operator & investor with a passion for technology and innovation.
-In 2017, Titus co-founded a leading blockchain and digital ledger technology (DLT/Blockchain) consulting and advisory firm, ARK Advisors, which advised 20+ blockchain companies on go to market, fundraising and strategy.
-Titus also led ARK Fund’s investment efforts sourcing, syndicating & deploying capital into a series of blockchain startups.
+With over 30 years of experience as an entrepreneur, 20 years of angel investing, and five years in digital securities, Titus is a seasoned operator and investor with a keen interest in technology and innovation.
+In 2017, he co-founded ARK Advisors, a prominent blockchain and digital ledger technology (DLT/Blockchain) consulting and advisory firm that provided go-to-market, fundraising, and strategic advice to over 20 blockchain companies.
+Titus also led ARK Fund’s investment efforts, sourcing, syndicating, and deploying capital into a series of blockchain startups.

 These endeavours, along with the global pandemic, led Titus and his partners to establish their own seed-stage fund, OGVC, focused on Exponential Technology for Existential Challenges.